List of migrant vessel incidents on the Mediterranean Sea: April

-20 April

-Another boat carrying migrants reportedly sank off the east coast of Rhodes, Greece on 20 April, after striking a reef.
+A boat carrying migrants reportedly sank off the east coast of Rhodes, Greece on 20 April, after striking a reef.
 Initial reports suggested that there had been at least three deaths.
 93 people were rescued from the water, with 30 individuals hospitalized.
 In contrast to the other wrecked ships, which have come from Libya, this boat had departed from Turkey.

 Two further reports of ships in distress in the waters between Libya and Italy appeared on 20 April.
 It was stated that one boat contained up to 150 people, with the other containing up to 300.
 The precise locations of these boats was not revealed, and it was unclear whether these reports refer to separate vessels.
 The Italian and Maltese navies are reported as having responded to these calls.
 On Tuesday 21 April it was reported that all 450 passengers had been rescued, despite initial reports of deaths.